 1.2.
 Opening and Closing Times

-Time in Lisbon is GMT, the same time zone as the rest of Portugal.
+Time in Lisbon is GMT, the same time zone as the rest of Portugal (except in the Azores archipelago, -1 GMT).

 Most shopping malls open at 10 a.m. and close between 11 p.m. and 12 a.m. and are open every day of the week.
 Street shops, however, have a more restrictive schedule opening at 10 a.m. and closing at 7 p.m. but they don’t close during lunchtime; on Saturdays, most of them will close early at 1 p.m. and won’t open on Sundays.